 3 Quick reassembly of the pump after maintenance.

-4 No time is spent in the alignment of the pump because the prime mover disturbed from its position.
+4 No time is spent in the alignment of the pump because the prime mover is not disturbed from its position.

 6 Total time-saving in the maintenance of the pump to reduce downtime which is extremely important in an energy-intensive plant.
 Fig indicates back pull-out pump.